 SANTO TOMAS SURVIVORS

 Childhood in Captivity

 During the Japanese occupation of Manila, Western civilians were placed in a camp at the University of Santo Tomas.
 In the early days, internees hustled to transform the 50-acre campus into a functioning small city, complete with a school for the nearly 500 children.
 As the war progressed and Manila's economy collapsed, approximately 3,700 internees struggled just to survive, eating dogs, cats, pigeons, and even rats.
 By the time of the camp's liberation by the American cavalry on the night of February 3, 1945, internees were starving to death at a rate of 3-4 a day.

-We are honored to host two survivors of this camp on our tours.
-Learn more about them on the following pages.
+Accommodations